Charlotte Hornets hire Celtics assistant coach Charles Lee to be their next head coach

 “The Hornets have a talented young core of players and I’m excited about our future and what we can build here,” Lee said.
 “There are few places as passionate about basketball as the Carolinas, and I look forward to coming to Charlotte and getting to work.”

+In four of the last six seasons, Lee has helped coach teams that have finished the regular season with the best record in the NBA.

+This season the Celtics finished the regular season with the NBA’s top record (64-18), marking the fourth-most wins in a season in franchise history.
+The Celtics led the NBA in offensive rating and net rating while finishing third in defensive rating.

-Lee inherits a team that hasn’t been to the playoffs in the last eight seasons, the longest drought in the league.
+In Charlotte, Lee will inherit a team that hasn’t been to the playoffs in the last eight seasons, the longest drought in the league.
 Charlotte hasn’t won a playoff series in 22 years, a stretch that included more than a decade with NBA great Michael Jordan as the owner.

-Jordan sold the Hornets to Rick Schnall and Gabe Plotkin last year.

 Lee will work alongside Peterson to oversee a rebuild.